tyler46/cookiecutter-demo/README.md

     use_db [y]: y
     expose_api [n]: n

-Enter the project and take a look around:
+Enter the project and take a look around.

-    $ cd vtrans-geld
-    $ ls

 Basic structure is complete, start building something nice.